-You can access your new COM: port by using the assigned COM: identifier shown above.
-In this case, it is COM5: but this assignment will vary from system to system.
-At this point, the hardware is recognized.
-To verify operation use Sealevel Systems supplied WinSSD diagnostic utility.
-WinSSD can be found in the Start, Programs group.
+You can access your new COM: ports by using the assigned COM: identifiers as shown above.
+In this case, it is COM 3 and 4.
+However, this assignment will vary from system to system.
+At this point, the hardware is recognized and ready to use.